ralgar/docs.ralgar.dev/docs/intro.md

 ---
 sidebar_position: 1
+slug: /
 ---

 # Welcome

-This section of my site offers in-depth documentation for various open-source projects that I've developed.
+This section of my site offers in-depth documentation for my open-source DevOps projects.
 Read on to find out more about them, and how you can use them for yourself.